About the Pathway Groups

-The impacts are being felt across the globe, and the need for co-ordinated world action is clear.
-The world will need to change what it produces and consumes and how it mitigates actions
+The impacts of climate change are being felt across the globe, and the need for co-ordinated world action is clear.

-There are things that we can and should do now and in the future, and these are all focussed on five areas of work or pathways to change:
+There are things that we can and should do now and in the future, and these are all focussed on five areas of work or Pathways:

 Climate change